Your Child's Checkup: 9 Years

-- Be prepared to answer questions about puberty and the feelings associated with those changes.
+- Be prepared to answer questions about puberty and the feelings that come with those changes.
 Encourage your child to bring questions or concerns to you.
-Girls usually get their first period about 2 years after breast development (between ages 9 and 16).
+Girls usually get their first period about 2 years after breast development.
 Boys may have wet dreams and their voices may begin to deepen and crack.

 - Encourage kids to bathe or shower daily.
 If body odor is a concern, have your child use a deodorant.

 - Let your child know that it's never OK for an adult to ask them to keep a secret from you.
 No one should look at or touch your child's private parts, or ask them to look at or touch theirs.

 - Kids should brush their teeth twice daily, floss once a day, and see a dentist once every 6 months.

 - Your child should continue to ride in the back seat of the car and use a belt-positioning booster seat until they're 4 feet 9 inches (150 cm) tall.
 Kids usually reach this height when they're 8–12 years old.

 - Make sure your child wears a helmet while riding a bike, skateboard, or scooter and the right protective equipment, like mouth guards and pads, when playing sports.